lileitech/AtrialJSQnet/README.md

 The dataset employed in this work is from [MICCAI 2018: Atrial Segmentation Challenge](http://www.cardiacatlas.org/challenges/left-atrium-fibrosis-and-scar-segmentation-challenge/).

 ## Releated work
-You may also interested in the papers:
+You may also be interested in following papers:
 1. [Atrial scar quantification via multi-scale CNN in the graph-cuts framework](https://www.sciencedirect.com/science/article/pii/S1361841519301355)
 2. [Medical Image Analysis on Left Atrial LGE MRI for Atrial Fibrillation Studies: A Review](https://arxiv.org/pdf/2106.09862.pdf)